Ha Giang Loop In Vietnam – All You Need To Know [2023]

 Hanoi to Ha Giang

-The best way to get to Ha Giang from Hanoi is to take a minibus with a journey time of around seven hours for approximately 420,000 VND ($18).
+The best way to get from Hanoi to Ha Giang is to take a minibus with a journey time of around 6.5 hours for approximately 420,000 VND ($17).

 Sapa to Ha Giang